briansunter/graph/site/content/logseq/how to use gpt3 to learn kubernetes.md

 Kubernetes Basics: An introduction to the Kubernetes toolset and how it can help you manage containerized applications at scale.

-Kubernetes Deployment Patterns: Common patterns for deploying applications on Kubernetes, including using Deployments, Jobs, and DaemonSets.

 Kubernetes Services: How to expose your applications to the outside world using Kubernetes Services.